hyperledger/fabric-test/tools/PTE/README.md

     - See the examples in `SCFiles` and change the address to your own Fabric addresses and credentials.
 Add a block for each organization and peer, ensuring correctness.

 2. Specify run scenarios:
     - Create your own version of PTEMgr.txt (if use pte_mgr.sh), runCases.txt and User Input json files, according to the test requirements.
-Use the desired chaincode name, channel name, organizations, etc. Using the information in your own network profiles, remember to "create" all channels, "join" channel, and "install"  and "instantiate" chaincode for each org, to ensure all peers are set up correctly.
+Use the desired chaincode name, channel name, organizations, etc. Using the information in your own network profiles, remember to "create" all channels, "join" channel, and "install"  and "instantiate"/"upgrade" chaincode for each org, to ensure all peers are set up correctly.
 Additional information can be found below.

 ## Running PTE